-Members of the school district community may object to the instructional and library materials utilized in the school district and ask for their use to be reconsidered.
+Members of the school district community may object to the instructional materials utilized in the school district and ask for their use to be reconsidered.

 It is the responsibility of the superintendent, in conjunction with the principals, to develop administrative regulations for reconsideration of instructional materials.
-Information related to the process for reconsideration of instructional and library materials will be made available on the district's website.